VeraaaCUI/SecReEval-Dataset/README.md

-# SecReEval: A Scenario-Based Security Resilience Evaluation Dataset for Large Language Models
+# A Scenario-Based Security Resilience Evaluation Dataset for Large Language Models

 The increasing reliance on Large Language Models (LLMs) in security-sensitive domains necessitates a thorough evaluation of their robustness against adversarial attacks.
 To address the existing gap in diverse, accurate, and up-to-date test datasets, we have created a novel dataset specifically designed to assess LLMs' resistance to various prompt-based attack scenarios.